bitmappergit/virtual-xt/README.md

-# virtual-xt
+# VirtualXT

-Portable IBM PC/XT emulator written in C.
+A portable IBM PC/XT emulator written in C.